 Power companies who participate in the EV charging market are using rate-basing to cover the up-front cost of EV charging stations.
 Rate-basing allows power companies to transfer the cost of owning and operating charging infrastructure to all of their utility consumers on their monthly electric bill, while the vast majority of their customers do not currently drive an EV and will not benefit from EV charging stations.
 Rate-basing also allows electric utility companies to sell electricity for EV charging at unprofitable rates and spread the cost of this loss to all of their customers.
 Not only does this grant power companies a tremendous advantage over private companies who want to make similar investments without the ability to rate-base, but it directly counters the free market principles that exist in every other growing industry.

 The lack of private investment in charging infrastructure only furthers one of consumers’ major concerns regarding EVs: range anxiety, which is the fear of lack of access to charging stations while travelling.
 When Americans drive gas-powered cars, they have little concern about finding gas to refill when traveling or running errands.
 This is not true of EVs.
 Charging networks can and should mirror existing fuel networks, a reality made difficult by barriers to private investment.

 Arizonians deserve access to a reliable, convenient and efficient EV charging network that meets both the needs of consumers and the market.
 Legislative action is required by the Arizona Legislature to overcome these hurdles to private investment and make this network a reality.

-Specifically, Charge Ahead Partnership is supporting SB 1501, sponsored by Senator Carroll.
-This legislation:
+Specifically, Charge Ahead Partnership is supporting legislation that: